 Indication Cialis (tadalafil)

-Treatment of erectile dysfunction >
+Treatment of erectile dysfunction v

-Treatment of signs and symptoms of BPH >
+Treatment of signs and symptoms of BPH v

-Treatment of signs and symptoms of BPH and erectile dysfunction ~
+Treatment of signs and symptoms of BPH and erectile dysfunction v

-If Cialis is used with finasteride to initiate BPH treatment, such use is recommended for up to 26 weeks because the incremental benefit of Cialis decreases from 4 weeks until 26 weeks, and the incremental benefit of Cialis beyond 26 weeks is unknown.
+\If tadalafil is used with finasteride to initiate BPH treatment, such use is recommended for up to 26 weeks because the incremental benefit of tadalafil decreases from 4 weeks until 26 weeks, and the incremental benefit of tadalafil beyond 26 weeks is unknown.

-(Cialis prescribing information 2017)
+(Cialis prescribing information 2018)

 Table 2d.
-FDA Approved Indications: Combination Product
+FDA-Approved Indications: Combination Product

 Indication Jalyn (dutasteride/tamsulosin)

 Treatment of symptomatic BPH in men with enlarged prostate ~

-(John properties information 2017)
+(Jalvn prescribing information 2017)